ahvonenj/simple-php-github-webhook-handler/README.md

 Simple Github webhook handler in PHP.

-Original webhook handler was good, but a bit outdated and I did not like the syntax.
+Original webhook handler was good, but a bit outdated and I did not like the syntax / code formatting.

 **Original webhook handler by**